Skip navigation

-Led by internationally recognised researchers, this BSc Environment and Sustainability will equip you with a deep understanding of what drives environmental change and how to manage natural systems under unprecedented pressure.
+Led by internationally recognised researchers, this BSc Environment and Sustainability offers you a wealth of practical experience as well as equipping you with a deep understanding of what drives environmental change and how to manage natural systems under unprecedented pressure.

 Why choose this course?

-It offers you a range of core modules in the ecological and social dimensions of environment and sustainability, as well as option modules on pressing themes like nature conservation, the food system and urban studies, so you can tailor your degree to your interests.
+• It offers you a range of core modules in organisational, cultural and social dimensions of environment and sustainability, as well as option modules on pressing themes like the food system and urban studies, so you can tailor your degree to your interests.

-This course allows you to develop valuable social and technical skills that will help with both academic research and establishing a successful career in the field, including data collection and analysis, and geographic information systems (GIS).
+• You will develop valuable social and technical skills that help with both academic research and establishing a successful career in the field, including in fieldwork, laboratory work, data collection and analysis, and geographic information systems.

 What you will learn

-This course will help you to acquire theory and knowledge, practical skills, and research and project management experience, all of which can enhance your employability.
+This course will help you to acquire theoretical theory and knowledge, as well as gaining practical skills, experience in the laboratory, computer-based mapping and data analysis, and research, all of which help enhance your employability.

-Core modules are designed to ground you in the ecological and social dimensions of environment and sustainability, including adaptation, mitigation and corporate responsibility.
-You will also learn to collect, analyse and interpret environmental data to improve management practices.
+Core modules are designed to ground you in the scientific and social dimensions of environment and sustainability, including how landscapes work, how humans interact with their environments and ways of managing environmental impacts.

-You can then follow your interests by drawing from a range of option modules in the fields of human, physical and environmental geography, sustainability, GIS and international development.
+Option modules allow you to follow your interests in the fields of human, physical and environmental geography, sustainability, GIS and international development.
+You will complete your studies through a research project or literature review.

 How you will learn

 This BSc Environment and Sustainability combines classroom-based activities, such as seminars and workshops, with online learning resources, computer-based practical sessions and field teaching.
-You will study in small classes, interacting with classmates keen to share their experience and expertise, some of whom are already working in relevant sectors.
+You will study in small classes, interacting with classmates, some of whom already work in relevant sectors.

-You can study this course full- or part-time and it follows an evening timetable, with some weekend attendance and field trips, so you can balance your studies with other commitments, such as family and work.
+You can study this course full- or part-time in the evening, with some weekend attendance and field trips, so you can balance your studies with other commitments.

 Foundation Year